 You now have a fully functional podcast.
 Unfortunately, no one is going to care if they can’t find and download it.
 That’s why you need to submit your feed to podcast apps.

 iTunes is, without a doubt, the major contender here.
 It is the #1 podcast search engine and the app most podcast listeners use in the US.
 Thankfully, it is surprisingly easy to get your podcast submitted to iTunes.
-Just go to iTunes Podcast Connect, create an account, and enter your feed’s URL. iTunes will first validate it to make sure there aren’t any technical issues.
+Just go to iTunes Podcast Connect, create an account, and enter your feed’s URL.
+Be sure to use your URL from Feedburner and not Wordpress. iTunes will first validate it to make sure there aren’t any technical issues.

 The most common issue here is in regards to thumbnail images.
 If you run into a problem and followed the guidelines for thumbnail images, try compressing the file size of your image further and trying again.